Railway Stations & Public Houses

 subsequently reopened as a tourist operation, but not the section

 through Seven Stars station.
-The Seven Stars pub no longer exists,
+The pub stood in Welshpool at the

 - Six Bells (Abertillery)